Find Affordable College Courses

 $51,270 Average Tuition & Fees

 Our analysis found Quinnipiac University to be the best value school for medical science students who want to pursue a degree in Connecticut.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.
+Located in the suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.

-Quinnipiac also claimed a spot on our Best Medical Science Schools in Connecticut list.
-It’s in the top 20% of all schools in this category.
+On top of its placing in our value ranking, Quinnipiac also did well on our Best Medical Science Schools in Connecticut list.
+It’s in the top 20% of all schools reviewed in this analysis.

 Read More…